Maluzzz/contact_list/back/README.md

 # API with Node + Express + DB using Typescript

-Simple API to get/edit contacts, check changes history and auth the user with jwt
+Simple API to get contacts and edit contacts.
+Changes are audited and the change history can be checked.
+All endpoints requires authentication.

 ## ⚙️ Built with